View on GitHub

 #define FOURTH_INSTRUMENT UIL

-You can define if by default the chanter starts with a drone sound:
+You can define whether the chanter starts with drone sound enabled:

 #define STARTING_DRONES DRONE_ON